maarten-dp/requests-flask-adapter/README.md

 ```

-if you don't want to or, for some reason, can't rely on the requests_flask_adapter.Session, you can also use the requests_flask_adapter helper function to monkey patch the requests Session.
+if you don't want to or, for some reason, can't rely on the `requests_flask_adapter.Session`, you can also use the requests_flask_adapter helper function to monkey patch the requests Session.
 For now, it heavily depends on import order, so make sure to patch it before importing the Session for your tests.

 ```python
 from requests_flask_adapter.helpers import patch_requests